 Some dogs engage in "bullying," perhaps insisting on mounting behaviors (according to a study, excess mounting led to aggression 85 percent of the time), forcing play on non-consenting dogs or taking the "fun police role" with the goal of stopping two dogs who are rowdily playing.
 And then there are dogs who resource guard and dogs who are just predisposed to fighting.

 Many dogs do fine at the dog park for many months as puppies, but then, once they reach social maturity (generally between 12 and 36 months of age), things start changing.

 Regardless of why and how the fight erupted, one thing is for sure: a traumatic experience may cause a dog to be in shock after being attacked, and this may potentially undo years of behavioral training and confidence building.

 If your dog was attacked by another dog, see your vet.
 Even if your dog presents with fairly small puncture wounds in the skin, these may be just the tip of the iceberg.
 There may be damage underneath the skin that is far more serious and extensive due to the tearing and shearing due to a dog's large canine teeth, warn veterinary surgeons Dr. Tara Britt and Dr. Christopher Thacher.

 Dog Behavior After Being Attacked

-This negative experience may, therefore, have an impact on how the dog reacts in presence of other dogs.
+This negative experience may have an impact on how the dog reacts in the presence of other dogs.
 A history of an injury is not necessary for such aversive conditioning to take place.